 In addition, there’s been an uptick in demand for luxury features, such as in-ground swimming pools with open-air cabanas, high-end grills and outdoor prep sinks, and large lawns with space for recreational activities like bocce ball or playsets.

 Will the demand for outdoor living spaces continue post-pandemic?
-No one can tell the future, but the fact that outdoor areas were already in demand before COVID-19 indicates that this isn’t just a temporary fad.
+No one can tell the future, but the fact that outdoor areas were already in demand before COVID-19 suggests that this isn’t just a temporary fad.
 If you’re thinking of selling, you can use this knowledge to your advantage by investing in landscaping and improving outdoor areas before listing your home, being sure to emphasize outdoor amenities in the listing photos and description.
 If you’re looking for a new home, consider the availability of outdoor space, which can be customized for future enjoyment and may enhance resale potential.

 Sources: AIA Home Design Trends Survey, National Association of Realtors®, Redfin, WSJ, Realtor.com, Realtor® Magazine, Inman, Forbes